marshallshen/himarsh.org/_pages/work-with-me.md

 title: working with me
 ---

-###### version 1.1
+###### version 1.2
-###### last updated 2021.01.06
+###### last updated 2021.01.24

 ## Motivation for this document
 Every technical leader is different.
 This document is an effort to share my working style and set working expectations.

-### note on the version number (v1.1)
+### note on the version number
 Being a leader is a process and constant work-in-progress.
 And this document will evolve with new learnings and reflections.

 ## My role
-My role is to help build a resilient and diverse engineering team.
+My role is to help build resilient and collaborative engineering teams.
 Engineering teams have two primary goals: delivery and growth.
 By delivery, I mean shipping meaningful products with solid requirements within the expected timeframe.
-By growth, I mean that by delivering meaningful products, the people within the team get better and grow in their career path.
+By growth, I mean that by delivering meaningful products, the people within the team get better and grow in their career.

 ## What do I value most?
+* **growth mindset**.
+Everyone has the ability to learn and grow.
+Failure is not evidence of unintelligence but as a heartening springboard for growth and for stretching our existing abilities.
 * **feedback**.
 Timely and actionable feedback helps me grow and the team better.
 I like to ask questions when receiving feedback to understand the context, and take actions based on my understanding.
 * **collaboration**.
 A group is smarter than an individual.
 When I encounter a problem that is complex to solve, I proactively reach out to specific people for help and be clear on what I need help on.
 * **first principle**.
 When approaching any situation, seek to understand the root cause of the situation before taking action.

 ## My Expectations
 * **take ownership**.
 Doing something is different from owning something.
 Doing is about taking action, while owning is taking action AND being committed to and responsible for achieving the intended outcome.